Volunteer Abroad Borneo: Species Conservation

 As a volunteer you will have leisure time at camp.
 During your spare time you can play badminton or board games at camp, learn Indonesian, photograph wildlife or read.
 Sometimes there will be a projector so the team can watch films together.

-Arrival in Borneo
+Arriving in Borneo

 Day 1 - 2